LERCO

 • Optimization of cultivation conditions

-• Pre-clinical testing
+• Preclinical testing

-• Collaboration with the commercial sphere
+• Collaboration with commercial entities

-• Testing of new target structures for immunotherapy
+• Testing new therapeutic targets for immunotherapy

 Head of the research program